-To program the X1, X2, Y1, and Y2 registers serially, initiate a Master Reset with SPM LOW, FS0/SD LOW and FS1/SEN HIGH during the LOW-to-HIGH transition of MRS1 and MRS2.
-After this reset is complete, the X and Y register values are loaded bit-wise through the FS0/SD input on each LOW-to-HIGH transition of CLKA that the FS1/SEN input is LOW.
-There are 32-, 36-, or 40-bit writes needed to complete the programming for the IDT723624, IDT723634, or IDT723644, respectively.
+To program the X1, X2, Y1, and Y2 registers serially, initiate a Master Reset with \overline{SPM} LOW, FS0/SD LOW and FS1/ \overline{SEN} HIGH during the LOW-to-HIGH transition of $\overline{\text{MRS1}}$ and $\overline{\text{MRS2}}$.
+After this reset is complete, the X and Y register values are loaded bit-wise through the FS0/SD input on each LOW-to-HIGH transition of CLKA that the FS1/ $\overline{\text{SEN}}$ input is LOW.
+There are 32-, 36-, or 40-bit writes needed to complete the programming for the IDT72V3624, IDT72V3634, or IDT72V3644, respectively.
 The four registers are written in the order Y1, X1, Y2, and finally, X2.
 The first-bit write stores the most significant bit of the Y1 register and the last-bit write stores the least significant bit of the X2 register.
-Each register value can be programmed from 1 to 508 (IDT723624), 1 to 1,020 (IDT723634), or 1 to 2,044 (IDT723644).
+Each register value can be programmed from 1 to 252 (IDT72V3624), 1 to 508 (IDT72V3634), or 1 to 1,020 (IDT72V3644).

-When the option to program the offset registers serially is chosen, the Port A Full/Input Ready (FFA/IRA) flag remains LOW until all register bits are written.
+When the option to program the offset registers serially is chosen, the Port AFull/Input Ready (FFA/IRA) flag remains LOW until all register bits are written.
 FFA/IRA is set HIGH by the LOW-to-HIGH transition of CLKA after the last bit is loaded to allow normal FIFO1 operation.
-The Port B Full/Input Ready (FFB/ IRB) flag also remains LOW throughout the serial programming process, until all register bits are written.
+The Port B Full/Input Ready (FFB/IRB) flag also remains LOW throughout the serial programming process, until all register bits are written.
 FFB/IRB is set HIGH by the LOW-to-HIGH transition of CLKB after the last bit is loaded to allow normal FIFO2 operation.

-See Figure 6 for Serial Programming of the Almost-Full Flag and Almost-Empty Flag Offset Values (IDT Standard and FWFT Modes).
+See Figure 6 for Serial Programming of the Almost-Full Flag and Almost-Empty Flag Offset Values (IDT Standard and FWFT Modes) timing diagram.